Analysis | Why Australia Can’t Keep a Prime Minister in Power

 Blessed with abundant wind and solar power, even major emitters such as Energy Australia Pty and AGL Energy Ltd. are planning for a carbon-free future in spite of the best efforts of the wreckers on the right of the government.
 Householders and businesses are increasingly taking matters into their own hands to generate solar power from their own roofs, and the state of South Australia will be producing almost three-quarters of its electricity from renewable sources by 2021.

-That’s why the stakes are so high in this moment of turmoil.
+That’s why the stakes are so high as Morrison decides which way to steer the ship of state.
 Just when the world may feel it’s stumbling down a darkening path, Australia offers the prospect of a different way: a country that’s outgrown its vicious origins to become one of the richest and happiest on the back of migration, trade, and an embrace of its environment.
 The costs of choosing the wrong course could reverberate for generations.

+(Updates to reflect Turnbull’s ouster in paragraphs 2 through 6 and at end.)

 To contact the author of this story: David Fickling at dfickling@bloomberg.net